TheTrainGoes/GP2040-Projects/Pico Advanced Breakout Board/README.md

 Summary:

-The Pico Advanced Breakout Board is based on the Pico Fighting Board (https://github.com/FeralAI/PicoFightingBoard) and is an evolution of my Pico Basic Breakout board that runs a custom GP2040 firmware that was created by PicoAnn and runs on a RaspBerry Pi Pico.
+The Pico Advanced Breakout Board is based on the Pico Fighting Board (https://github.com/FeralAI/PicoFightingBoard) and is an evolution of my Pico Basic Breakout board.

 The Pico Advanced Breakout Board adds a number of new features to the Pico Basic Breakout Board.

-I have tested this extensively with the GP2040-PicoAnn_v0.4.3.1.uf2 version of the firmware (included in the folder).
-Please note that future releases may change default pin layout and require a different version of the board to be created.
+This runs on the stock GP2040-CE firmware for the RaspBerry Pi Pico, so all future updates to the main project should be supported.

-We have a small but passionate Discord group which you can access here if interested: https://discord.gg/k87GQU2n
+We have a small but passionate Discord group which you can access here if interested: https://discord.gg/k2pxhke7q8

-A massive thank you to FeralAI and PicoAnn who made most of this possible!
+A massive thank you to FeralAI and everyone on the GP2040-CE Discord server who made this possible!

 ---